seliv55/isodyn/README.md

 ## Description

 “Isodyn” is a C++-program that performs an analysis of stable isotope tracer data to assess metabolic flux profiles in living cells.
-Isodyn simulates the dynamics of isotopic isomer (isotopomer) distribution in central metabolic pathways, and, by changing its parameters, which reflect the characteristics of corresponding biochemical reactions, fit the simulated dynamics of mass isotopomers to that observed experimentally.
-The simulated metabolic fluxes that correspond to the best fit are assumed to reproduce the real fluxes in the analyzed biological object and conditions.
+Isodyn simulates propagation of 13C label from artificially 13C enriched substrates into isotopic isomers (isotopomers) of metabolites of central metabolic pathways.
+It performs fitting the simulated dynamics of mass isotopomers to that observed experimentally, thus finding the parameters, which reflect the characteristics of corresponding biochemical reactions, and metabolic fluxes that correspond to the real fluxes under the analyzed biological object and conditions.
 Isodyn contains tools that check the goodness of fit and perform a statistical analysis of obtained metabolic fluxes.

 ## Key features